vEnhance/1802/r09.typ

     table.header([Thing], [18.01], [18.02]),
     [Function], [$f: RR -> RR$], [$f: RR^n -> RR$],
     [Differentiate], [$f': RR -> RR$], [$nabla f: RR^n -> RR^n$],
-    [Think of as], [Slope (rise/run)], [Gradient],
-    [Approximation], [Multiply by run], [Dot product with displacement] ),
+    [Think of as], [Slope (rise/run)], [Gradient (measures change in $n$ directions)], [Approximation], [Multiply by small run], [Dot product with small displacement] ),
   kind: table
 )

+In 18.100, the *total derivative* replaces the gradient.
+(I don't know whether total derivative appears in 18.02.)

-= Advice for this week
+== Advice for this week

-- Honestly, just ignore all this parametric stuff until MT2-ish, because basically nothing happens (you just do everything component-wise) and also it won't be reused until after MT2.
+- Honestly, just ignore all this parametric stuff until MT2-ish, because basically nothing substantial happens (you just do everything component-wise) and also it won't be reused until after MT2.
-- Start early on PSet 4B, it's long and introduces a lot of new concepts compared to PSet 1-3.
+- *Start early on PSet 4B*, it's long and introduces a lot of new concepts compared to PSet 1-3.
-- Skim through section 8 of Poonen before this Thursday and Friday lecture and thank me after.
+- *Skim through section 8 of Poonen* before Thursday and Friday lecture and thank me after.
   If you're seeing this stuff for the first time, it'll be almost impossible to keep up without pre-reading.